Newcastle and Carlisle Railway: The Alston branch

 There were lucrative lead ore deposits in the north Pennines around Alston and Nenthead.
 Transport to market was expensive and slow, and was significantly improved when the N&CR main line opened; the ore was railheaded from Haltwhistle.
 The directors had considered a branch railway to Alston and Nenthead from 1841 and a branch was authorised by the Newcastle-upon-Tyne and Carlisle Branch Railway Act 1846 (9 & 10 Vict. c. cccxciv) on 26 August 1846, (Note: Whittle, page 73; Fawcett says 28 August, page 123.) capital £240,000.
 The line would have had an ascent of 1,100 feet.
 However serious opposition from landed proprietors was experienced, and the route of the line was modified.
-A modified route was authorised on 13 July 1849; the final four miles to Nenthead was dropped, on the basis that Alston as a railhead was sufficient.
+A modified route was authorised by the Newcastle-upon-Tyne and Carlisle Railway (Alston Branch) Act 1849 (12 & 13 Vict. c. xliii) on 13 July 1849; the final four miles to Nenthead was dropped, on the basis that Alston as a railhead was sufficient.

 In March 1851, the 41/2 miles from Haltwhistle to Shaft Hill was opened for goods trains, followed by passenger operation from 19 July 1851.
 The upper end of the branch, from Alston to Lambley and the short Lambley Fell branch opened for goods trains on 1 January 1852, the Lambley Fell branch.
 The intermediate part of the line had to wait for the completion of Lambley Viaduct; on 17 November 1852 the viaduct was ready and the branch started full operation.
 There were two passenger trains each way every weekday; the primary purpose of the line was mineral traffic.
 A third passenger train was added from 1870.

 The lead industry in the area declined sharply from the 1870s, but coal and lime traffic continued, and formed the mainstay of the rather thin traffic on the line.

 The line climbed all the way from Haltwhistle, 405 feet above sea level, to Alston, 905 feet; the first section from Haltwhistle was at a gradient of 1 in 80, 70 and 100, and there was a section of 1 in 50 close to Alston.